 A short update on what's currently happening with 456.
 She has survived the recent high winds here on the East Coast without any damage thankfully.
 General maintenance has continued throughout the winter months.

 We are well under way with preperations for the next phase of the restoration.
 This involves cleaning/treating and repairing the inside of the airframe.
-So even though it may appear from the outside that nothing is being done, rest assured we are still busy at it.
+So even though it may appear from the outside that nothing is being done, please rest assured we are still very busy at it behind the scenes.

 Visitors are still more than welcome to come and view 456 during the year.
 But please contact us first so we can make sure there is someone there to show you around the aircraft.